nikitran/AndroidTraining/README.md

 - enhanced notifications
 - improved Doze - conserve battery life

+## Intent & Intent Filters

+#### What is an Intent?
+What are three common uses of an Intent?
+Intent - allows a way for communicated between the 4 major android components.

+2 types: implicit and explicit  It can store extras and bundles to be passed between activities.
+It is also defined by its action and categories.

+The common applications are:
+1. start an activity
+2. starts service
+3. receive a broadcast
+4. bind to a service

+#### What is serializable?
+#### What is a Parcelable?
+Why is it better than a Serializable?
+#### What is difference between Serializable and Parcelable ?
+Which should you use in Android?

+- Serializable is an interface that is a slower process that uses reflection, creating many temporary objects, (java sdk)
+- Paracelable is a faster method for marshaling objects, it is typically preferred over serializing, (android sdk)

 #### What is a bundle
-A Bundle can contain primitive data types, arrays, String and objects which are of the Parcelable or Serialisable type
+A Bundle is a class that can contain primitive data types, arrays, String and objects which are of the Parcelable or Serialisable type

 ## ACTIVITY